CoffeeBeforeArch/misc_code/README.md

 # Misc.
 Code

-This repository holds various examples that don't have a permanent home yet.
+This repository holds various examples that don't have a home (yet)

 ## Contact